What is Chakrasana

-- The asana boosts energy and alleviate depression.
+- The asana boosts energy and alleviates depression.

-- This asana reduce the stress and tension in the body and eye sight becomes sharp.
+- This asana reduces the stress and tension in the body and eyesight becomes sharp.

 - Chakrasana rectifies the uterine and menstrual problem in women.

-- This asana reduces the fat and muscles in abdomen area and tones the digestive and reproductive organs process.
+- This asana reduces the fat and muscles in the abdomen area and tones the process of the digestive and reproductive organ.